How to open a Wise account in Malaysia [2025]

 Here’s how to open a currency balance in the Wise account:

-3. Click on Get account details, and top up your account using your bank account, Apple Pay, credit or debit card
+Click on Get account details, and top up your account using a bank transfer or FPX

-You can top up your account in any currency you'd like to have available, with the minimum initial top up amount the equivalent of 20 GBP.
+You can top up your account in MYR or one of the other supported top up currencies.
 Any money you add will be available for you to spend after, using your Wise card if you have one, or you can use the balance to send a payment to someone in a currency of your choice.

 How to get your Wise account details

-Once you’ve opened a currency balance in any of the 9 supported receiving currencies, you can get your own local account details to allow others to send money to you using a local transfer.
+Once you’ve opened a currency balance in any of the supported receiving currencies, you can get your own account details to allow others to send money to you.

-Here’s how to find your Wise account local bank details:
+Here’s how to find your Wise account local and SWIFT account details:

 Do I need a bank account for Wise?

 You do not need a bank account to receive a payment with Wise.
-You can simply open a digital Wise account and use your Wise local account details to get paid in 9 currencies.
+You can simply open a digital Wise account and use your Wise account details to get paid in 9+ currencies.

-Although, its also possible to receive money into your bank account with Wise, if you are the recipient of the transfer.
-You can simply give your bank account details to the sender, and they can use Wise to transfer money to your account, fund will be directly transferred to your bank account.
+It's also possible to receive money into your bank account with Wise, if you are the recipient of the transfer.
+You can simply give your bank account details to the sender, and they can use Wise to transfer money to your account.
+The funds will be directly transferred to your bank account.

 What is the minimum deposit for a Wise account?